dothidden/writeups/content/la_ctf_2024/flaglang.md

 ## Intuition

 The website has two dropdown where I can choose two countries and see how they say "Hello world".
 But, in the list there is also another country which is the `Flagistan`.
-If I try to select it, the website return an error.
-To resume I need to access to the Flagistan language.
+If I try to select it, the website returns an error.
+To resume I need access to the Flagistan language.

 ![flag web](/images/lactf_2024/flag_chall.png)